iliassioutis/iliassioutis.github.io/project-delivery/index.md

   - Traceability: mapping requirements → test cases → evidence (especially useful in regulated or audit-sensitive delivery).
   - Change and release: change requests, impact analysis, release readiness checklist, rollout/backout plan, post-release review and stabilization plan.
   - Privacy & security gates: data classification, access control model, encryption approach, retention/deletion logic, supplier/sub-processor considerations; **DPIA (Data Protection Impact Assessment)**-style risk thinking when needed.
-  - **AI governance (when AI is involved):** defined claims boundaries, transparency and provenance (what produced each output and from what source), human oversight where needed, validation/evidence artifacts, monitoring and drift awareness, and clear documentation of what the system does (and does not) do.
+  - **AI governance (when AI is involved):** defined claims boundaries, transparency and provenance (what produced each output and from what source), human oversight where needed, validation/evidence artifacts, monitoring and drift detection, and clear documentation of what the system does (and does not) do.

 ---

 ## Explore

 - 🧩 **SDLC in practice**
-  How I run discovery → build → test → release → support, with traceable artifacts.
+  How I run discovery → build → test → release → operations/support, with traceable artifacts.
   🔎 <a href="/project-delivery/sdlc/">Read: SDLC in practice →</a>

 - 🔁 **Agile &amp; Scrum**